amWRit/Ed-dyRun/README.md

 In the English option, the gameplay is similar.
 The player runs and picks up alphabets.
 A target is given, which is a simple word.
 The player has to pick exact alphabets and build up that word like in a scrabble.

 I think it is distinct from the projects that we had done in the course in the sense that it is a scrolling game but from a First person perspective.
-Also the fact that it is a game directed towards educationg kids making it unique.
+Also the fact that it is a game directed towards educating kids makes it unique.

 The complexity of the game lies in the level generation and spawn management where the numbers/operator symbols/alphabets are spawned based on the level.